tomasz-oponowicz/microcontainer/README.md

 `Dockerfile` is an execution environment.
 Artifacts, from the previous image, are copied here.
 Development tools aren't included which allows you to create a ridiculously small image.

-The final image is very lightweight:
+The `example` directory contains a sample use case.
+This is a React application which requires development tools during build time.
+Thanks to the script the final image is very lightweight:

 | Image                                   | Size     |
 |-----------------------------------------|----------|